Sourdough Everything Bread Recipe

 Proof

-- Place the dough into a banneton dusted with rice flour seam side up, cover, and proof for two hours.
-One hour into the proofing time, preheat the Dutch oven with the oven temperature set to 450°F/230°C.
+- Place the dough into a banneton dusted with rice flour seam side up, cover, and proof for two hours at room temperature.

 Optional Cold Proof